liad07/iptv/README.md

 * phyton file support all
 * exe file support all
 * discord bot support only english name
-* telegram bot support only english name
+* telegram bot support only english name only sport channel